AayushMehta/hacking-cert-resources/README.md

 </code></pre></div>
 <div class="snippet-clipboard-content notranslate position-relative overflow-auto" data-snippet-clipboard-copy-content="Thought Process:

-So, Yeah!
-We have 180 days i.e. 175 remaining.
-I took a lot of time planning, it's ok tho.
-One shot, game khallas karna hai.
-Let's plan:

 Let's divide OSCP into fundamental components that will require for us to crack OSCP:
 1. Theory, theory and theory.
 In-depth Understanding of lot of topics.